mxw/mxawng/src/about/site/index.md

 the two portraits on the [homepage](/) were painted by [my friend][feilin], and the doodle was done by [another friend][jgriego] and former colleague.

-i remade this website so i could create [this page](/things/wireeater/), and of course i have not done so yet.
+i remade this website so i could create [this page](/things/wireeater/), and am surprised to find that i've done so instead of just saying "coming soon!" for nine years like i did on my old résumé page.

 the source (and additional credits) for the site can be found [on github][gh].